Peace River South

 Peace River South is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
 It was created under the name South Peace River by the Constitution Amendment Act, 1955, which split the old riding of Peace River into northern and southern portions for the 1956 BC election.
 Its current name has been in use since 1991.

 Geography

 As of the 2020 provincial election, Peace River South comprises the southern portion of the Peace River Regional District, located in eastern British Columbia.
 The electoral district is bordered by Alberta in the east.
-Communities in the electoral district consist of Dawson Creek, Chetwynd, Tumbler Ridge and Pouce Coupe.
+Communities in the electoral district consist of Dawson Creek, Chetwynd, Tumbler Ridge, and Pouce Coupe.

-Member of Legislative Assembly
+Member of the Legislative Assembly

-This riding has elected the following Members of the Legislative Assembly:

-History

-Its most recent Member of the Legislative Assembly (MLA) is Mike Bernier.
-He was first elected in 2013 and represents the British Columbia Liberal Party.
+The riding's current member of the Legislative Assembly (MLA) is Larry Neufeld.
+He was first elected in 2024 and represents the Conservative Party of British Columbia.

+This riding has elected the following MLAs: